Blunk-electronic/ET/src/et/readme.txt

 Object files are generated and placed in this directory.
 The executable is placed in $HOME/bin.

-NOTE: Currently gtkada is not included.
-So compiling with make builds ET without GUI.

 To clean up run:

 make clean